 Retailers That Accept Venmo

 One of the attracting features of Venmo is that setting up a Venmo account is free and there are no monthly charges.
+However, there are fees associated with particular services.
 See the full Venmo pricing below.

 Venmo Service | Venmo Fee |